DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Referring to claim 8, Han teaches a system comprising all the limitations of claim 3, as detailed above, but is silent as to the physical details of the high pressure lines.
-Fripp teaches a system wherein:
+Referring to claim 29, Cook teaches a system comprising all the limitations of claim 1, as detailed above, but is silent as to the pump elevations.
+Kendrick teaches a system wherein:

-It would have been obvious before the invention was effectively filed, to a person having ordinary skill in the art, to modify the system taught by Han with the high pressure lines taught by Fripp in order to connect all the pumps for operation as disclosed.
+It would be obvious to one of skill in the art, at the time of invention, to modify the system taught by Cook with the pump elevations taught by Kendrick in order to operate the system on uneven terrain.

 Conclusion